ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 Like all Actions in this interface, the Send Action is asynchronous.
 There are several events that can be delivered in response to Sending a Message.

+Note that if partial Sends are used ({{send-partial}}), there will still be exactly one Send Event delivered for each call to Send.
+For example, if a Message expired while two requests to Send data for that Message are outstanding, there will be two Expired events delivered.

 ### Sent